 and Selvidge Middle

-The two Rockwood schools are among 84 schools and seven districts recognized nationally, including 16 schools and one district in the state of Missouri.
-Selvidge was recertified as a National School of Character after first earning the honor in 2015, and Crestview earned the honor for the first time this year.
+Selvidge was recertified as a Missouri School of Character after first earning the honor in 2015.
+Crestview earned the honor for the first time this year.

 "We are extremely proud of the Selvidge community to have earned this honor for a second time," said Selvidge Principal Dr. Mike Anselmo.
 "The hard work and great people that make up our Selvidge family will be delighted to share with the world what we already know: Selvidge Kindness Rocks!"

 Schools of Character demonstrate a focus on character development that has positively impacted academic achievement, student behavior and school climate.